rhyolight/numenta-web/packages/numenta.com/pages/company/newsletter/2016/12/19/numenta-newsletter-december-2016.md

 ---
 author: "Christy Maver"
-brief: "As 2016 comes to a close, I’m sure many of you are reflecting on this past year as you also look ahead to the next one.
+description: "As 2016 comes to a close, I’m sure many of you are reflecting on this past year as you also look ahead to the next one.
 I found myself doing the same when I sat down with our co-founder Jeff Hawkins recently.
 I asked him to share his"
 date: 2016/12/19
 hideImage: false
 image: ../images/video.png